Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: An empirical approach

 \subsection{The flexible Schönhardt polyhedron}

-Depicted in Figure \ref{schon} is the so-called \textbf{Schönhardt polyhedron}, a polyhedron named after his discoverer Erich Schöhnhardt and having the special property of being weakly convex, non-decomposable and (infinitesimally) flexible \cite{key6}.
-In fact, it is the simplest flexible polyhedron which doesn't admit a triangulation without interior vertices \cite{key11}, making it the perfect footing onto which to construct polyhedra violating the codecomposability assumption of Theorem \ref{Th_2}.
+Depicted in Figure \ref{schon} is the so-called \textbf{Schönhardt polyhedron}, a polyhedron named after his discoverer Erich Schöhnhardt and having the special property of being weakly convex, non-decomposable and (infinitesimally) flexible as shown by Izmestiev (2011) \cite{key6}.
+In fact, it is the simplest (in the sense of fewest vertices) flexible polyhedron which doesn't admit a triangulation without interior vertices as was verified by Schönhardt (1928) \cite{key11}, making it the perfect footing onto which to construct polyhedra violating the codecomposability assumption of Theorem \ref{Th_2}.

 As a figurative example, consider a Schönhardt polyhedron with vertices \\ \\